 A WORTHWHILE INVESTMENT

 A cerise pink Birkin on the streets of NYC.

-The luxury resale market has seen a massive boom in the past few years, with companies like Vestiare Collective and Xupes asserting that the Hermès Birkin bag retains around 130% of its retail value at resale.
+The luxury resale market has seen a massive boom in the past few years, with companies like Vestiaire Collective and Xupes asserting that the Hermès Birkin bag retains around 130% of its retail value at resale.
 The reasoning behind this?
 Scarcity.
-It's widely known you can't just stroll into any Hermès shop and expect one of the pristine shop assistants to lift the red ropes and present you with a with a selection of Birkin bags to choose from.
-As Vestiare co-founder Fanny Moizant succinctly puts it, "Anything that is hard to get is highly coveted, and there's a mystery around the bags, which makes them even more sought-after."
+It's widely known you can't just stroll into any Hermès shop and expect one of the pristine shop assistants to lift the red ropes and present you with a selection of Birkin bags to choose from.
+As Vestiaire co-founder Fanny Moizant succinctly puts it, "Anything that is hard to get is highly coveted, and there's a mystery around the bags, which makes them even more sought-after."

 We're no expert on investments, but we'd say the Birkin sounds like a pretty sure bet.
-This begs the question: stock market or bag connoisseur?
+This begs the question: Stock market or bag connoisseur?
 We'll take the bags, thanks.